Dissertation Title: A Study of the Taxation of International Private Equity Funds

 Doctoral Supervisor: Professor Mitchell Kane

-She is a member of the Korean Bar and the New York Bar.
-She has practiced law at Yulchon in Korea (2007-2011) and Caplin & Drysdale in Washington, D.C.
-(2012-2013).
+Young Ran is a member of the Korean Bar and the New York Bar.
+She has worked at Yulchon in Korea (2007-2011), Caplin & Drysdale in Washington, D.C.
+(2012-2013, 2014), and Sullivan & Cromwell in New York (2015).
 She was selected as an Up and Coming Capital Markets Lawyer by Chambers Global (2008) and by Chambers Asia (2010), and won several notable tax cases at the Supreme Court of Korea.